Sondra Locke: Rise to prominence

 In July 1967, Locke competed with 590 other Southern actresses and dozens of New York hopefuls for the part of Mick Kelly in a big-screen adaptation of Carson McCullers' novel The Heart Is a Lonely Hunter opposite Alan Arkin.
-For the first audition in Birmingham, then-fiancé Gordon Anderson gave his bride a so-called Hollywood makeover: he bound her bosom, bleached her eyebrows and carefully fixed her hair, makeup and outfit so as to create a more gamine appearance.
-They also lied about her age, shaving off six years to make her seem younger – a pretense Locke would keep up for the rest of her career.
-After callbacks in New Orleans and Manhattan, she was cast in the role by recommendation from Marion Dougherty.
+For the first audition in Birmingham, Alabama, then-fiancé Gordon Anderson gave his bride a so-called Hollywood makeover; he bound her bosom, bleached her eyebrows, and carefully fixed her hair, makeup, and outfit so as to create a more gamine appearance.
+Locke lied about her age, shaving off six years to make herself seem younger—a pretense she would keep up not only for the rest of her career, but also the entirety of her public life.
+After callbacks in New Orleans and Manhattan, she was cast in the role by recommendation from entertainment coordinator Marion Dougherty.
+The film's shooting wrapped in the fall of 1967.
+Locke, who had quit her post at WSM, opted to wait until its release before choosing a follow-up project.
+In the nine-month interim, she was asked to play the female protagonists in True Grit and Michelangelo Antonioni's Zabriskie Point.
+She said she turned down the former on the grounds that it was too similar to the role she had just done, and the latter because of the nudity required.

-The film came out in the summer of 1968 to critical acclaim.
+By 1968, advertising for Heart was prolific; the film came out that summer to critical acclaim but only modest grosses.
 Locke's performance garnered her an Academy Award nomination, as well as a pair of Golden Globe nominations for Best Supporting Actress and Most Promising Newcomer – Female.
-Being the oldest nominee in the latter category, she concealed that distinction through retconning with aid from studio publicists.
-She won "Most Promising New Star of the Year" at the Show-A-Rama film exhibitor convention.
-Although her salary for the film was reported in newspapers as $15,000, Locke later claimed it was less than one-third that amount.
+Being the oldest nominee in the latter category, she concealed this distinction through retconning with aid from studio publicists.
+At a film exhibitor convention in Kansas City, she won the Show-A-Rama Award from the Motion Picture Association of America as "Most Promising New Star of the Year".
+Although her salary for the film was reported as $15,000 in contemporary articles, Locke later claimed it was less than one-third that amount.